Thomas E. Hill (academic)

-Thomas English Hill Jr. (born 1937) is Emeritus Kenan Professor of Philosophy at the University of North Carolina at Chapel Hill and a specialist in ethics, political philosophy, history of ethics and the work of Immanuel Kant.
-He has also a Past-President of the American Philosophical Association.
+Thomas English Hill Jr. (born 1937) is emeritus Kenan Professor of Philosophy at the University of North Carolina at Chapel Hill and a specialist in ethics, political philosophy, history of ethics and the work of Immanuel Kant.
+He was also a Past-President of the American Philosophical Association.

 Life and career

 Thomas E. Hill Jr. was born in Atlanta, Georgia.
 His father, also named Thomas E. Hill, was a moral philosopher who was deeply influenced by the work of G. E. Moore.
-Their family lived mainly in St. Paul, Minnesota where Hill's father taught philosophy for many years at Macalester College.
+Their family lived mainly in St. Paul, Minnesota, where Hill's father taught philosophy for many years at Macalester College.
 Hill received his B.A. from Harvard University in 1959.
 He was elected a Rhodes Scholar that year and subsequently completed a B.Phil. in philosophy at Oxford University in 1961, working with P.F.
 Strawson, Gilbert Ryle, J.O.
 Urmson and others.
 Hill returned to Harvard in 1962 for his Ph.D. in philosophy, which he completed under John Rawls in 1966.
 Hill first taught at Johns Hopkins University before moving to Pomona College in California.
 He joined the faculty at UCLA in 1968 where he taught until 1984, when he moved to the faculty at UNC Chapel Hill.

 Hill is married to A. Robin Hill, who has an MSW from UNC Chapel Hill and works as a medical social worker.
 They live in Pittsboro, North Carolina.
-He has two sons by his first marriage (Thomas Edward Hill and Kenneth James Hill), to Sharon Bishop, who also received her PhD from Harvard, in 1968, and taught philosophy at California State University, Los Angeles.
+He and his first wife, Sharon Bishop, have two sons (Thomas Edward Hill and Kenneth James Hill).
+Sharon Bishop also received her PhD from Harvard, in 1968, and taught philosophy at California State University, Los Angeles.

 Hill is a fellow of the American Academy of Arts and Sciences, and gave the Tanner Lectures on Human Values in 1994.
 He has won numerous teaching awards, including the UNC Distinguished Teaching Award for Post-Baccalaureate Instruction in 1998 and 2010.